On the intersection of local Arthur packets for classical groups and applications: Union-intersection

 \begin{prop} Suppose $\EE \in \Rep$ and $ui_{i,j}$ is applicable on $\EE$.
 Then

-In particular, $ui_{i,j}$ doesn't depend on the admissible order $>'$ in the definition. \end{prop} \begin{proof} We take $t \gg 0$ such that $sh^{t}(\EE)$ is positive.
+In particular, $ui_{i,j}$ doesn't depend on the choice of admissible order $>'$ in the definition. \end{prop} \begin{proof} We take $t \gg 0$ such that $sh^{t}(\EE)$ is positive.
 Then since $ui_{i,j}$ is a composition of row exchange and $ui$, we have

 By Theorem \ref{thm non-vanishing}(i), for $1 \leq d \leq t$, $\pi( sh^{t-d}(\EE)) \cong \pi( sh^{t-d}(ui_{i,j}(\EE)))$ provided $ \pi( sh^{t-d}(ui_{i,j}(\EE))) \neq 0$.
 Next, we show $\pi( sh^{t-d}(ui_{i,j}(\EE))) \neq 0,$ by induction on $d$.